Office of Public and Intergovernmental Affairs

 Brooks D. Tucker

-Assistant Secretary for VA’s Office of Congressional and Legislative Affairs
+Acting Chief of Staff and Assistant Secretary for Congressional and Legislative Affairs

 Mr. Tucker is a 1987 graduate of the University of Maryland, a 2006 graduate of Marine Corps Command and Staff College and received a Certificate in Legislative Studies from Georgetown University in 2010.